MetaLang/d-articles/std-variant is everything cool about d.md

 }
 ```

-Now as Mr. Kline points out, this will be simplified down to the following in C++17:
+Now as he points out, this will be simplified down to the following in C++17:

 ```C++
 template<class...
 Ts> struct overloaded : Ts... { using Ts::operator()...; };